IsThatFearny/quartz/content/Ancient Historiography - Semester 1/Mackenzie Lecture Notes.md

 	- Conquers northern Africa with Caesar, becomes governor
 	- Accused of war crimes, is got off by Caesar, and leaves politics
 - Livy
-	- 142 volumes - Hist. of rome
+	- 142 volumes - Hist. of Rome
 	- Main criticism is that he never held public office
 	- No access to certain documents and records that would have helped him
 	- From a wealthy family during civil wars - didn't go to Greece as a result and therefore was not able to get a good education - bad greek -> latin translations